Hugh Hudson

-Hugh Hudson (25 August 1936 – 10 February 2023) was an English film director.
+Hugh Donaldson-Hudson, generally known as Hugh Hudson, (25 August 1936 – 10 February 2023) was an English film director.
 He is known for directing the 1981 Academy Award and BAFTA Award Best Picture Chariots of Fire, after beginning his career making documentaries and television commercials.
 He continued to direct commercials while making films, which included the British Airways face advertisement from 1989 made in collaboration with London-based advertising agency Saatchi & Saatchi.

+Along with Adrian Lyne, Alan Parker, Ridley Scott, and Tony Scott, Hudson was part of the "Adland Five" of British directors operating in the late 1970s and early 1980s who first established themselves in the advertising world, before going on to Hollywood success.
+The group's influence has been cited by the likes of Christopher Nolan and Christopher Frayling.

 Early life and education

 Hugh Hudson was born on in London, England, 25 August 1936.
+He was the son of Michael Donaldson-Hudson and Jacynth Mary Ellerton.

 He first went to boarding school, and later attended Eton College.

 Hudson began his National Service in the Dragoon Guards.

 Career

 1960s

 In the 1960s, after three years of editing documentaries in Paris, Hudson headed a documentary film company with partners Robert Brownjohn and David Cammell.
 The company produced, among others, the documentaries A for Apple, which won a Screenwriters' Guild Award, and The Tortoise and the Hare, which was nominated for a BAFTA Award.
 The company emerged with much success in the 1960s, winning many awards and pioneering a new graphic style for documentary and advertising films.

 Hudson then began a career in advertising, producing and directing many television commercials.
 He worked alongside Alan Parker, Ridley and Tony Scott for Ridley Scott Associates (RSA), a British film and commercial production company founded in 1968.
 His first filmmaking job was as a second-unit director on Parker's Midnight Express (1978).